basilmohd/devtinder/Backend/apis.md

 - POST /request/received/:status/:requestId

 UserRouter
-- GET user/connections
+- GET user/connections -- get all the connections for a user
-- GET user/requests/received
+- GET user/requests/received -- connection request received by a user
-- GET user/feed
+- GET user/feed -- all users who are not yet a connection nor any pending request nor self